Bucs QB Brady enters wrong house looking for coach

 "And he just looked at me and goes, 'Am I in the wrong house?'"
 "I said, 'I think so.
 But like, who are you looking for?
 Where are you supposed to be?'
 And he said, 'Is this Byron's house?'"

 Kramer said he received a quick apology from Brady.
-By the time the homeowner realized what happened and who Brady was, Brady already was entering Leftwich's house. --Field Level Media
+By the time the homeowner realized what happened and who Brady was, Brady already was entering Leftwich's house.
+The quarterback acknowledged the mixup in a tweet later Thursday, writing, "Trespassing in parks, breaking and entering...
+Just making myself at home in Tompa Bay!"

+Earlier this week, Tampa mayor Jane Castor said a city staffer encountered Brady working out in a closed public park and had to ask him to leave. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)